ckanchan/site/content/software/SAAoSX/index.md

 title: "SAAoSX"
 description: "Read, annotate and visualise the state correspondence of Assyria in a fast, offline interface"
 date: 2019-01-02T10:01:18Z
+additionalfooter: "Apple, the Apple logo, macOS, OSX and Mac are trademarks of Apple Inc., registered in the U.S. and other countries and regions.
+App Store is a service mark of Apple Inc."
 ---
 {{% features %}}
 {{< imgproc catalogueView Resize "900x" >}} Quickly view and search the letters in the State Archives of Assyria database, even offline {{</ imgproc >}}